 But one thing is for sure – You will find a tasty Greek salad and fresh local specialties no matter where you pop into to dine.
 Olive and fruit trees, and other produce are grown all over Lesvos.
 Did you know nearly 40% of the island is covered in olive trees!

 You frequently see local vendors selling sacks of onions and other produce by the roadside.
 They are simple people making a simple living.
 Lesvos is a place where everyday life still takes place regardless of what is happen on her shores.

-The lovely village of Molyvos, in the northwest part of the island, has a population of around 1400.
-You’ll find cute shops and cafes and it’s a great place to stay for a few days.
+The lovely village of Molyvos is another great spot to base yourself for your holidays to Lesvos.
+It’s in the northwest part of the island and has a small population of around 1400.
+You’ll find cute shops and cafes and it’s a great place to stay to get a sense for what living on a Greek island is like.
 When you see the Castle on the hill, you know you are in Molyvos.
-The Molyvos Castle the second largest and most important fortress on Lesbos dating back to the Byzantine Period.
+The Molyvos Castle is the second largest and most important fortress on Lesvos dating back to the Byzantine Period.